yeonghoey/the-plain/_posts/2016-10-02-book-review-the-design-of-everyday-things.md

 But you could map the buttons accordingly with th lights.
 This would be easier to learn and less error-prone.
 It would be a better system.

-Let's see another example.
+Let's take a look at another example.
 I'm writing this post in **Vim** editor[^1].
-It maps `hjkl` keys to the movement of cursor.
+It maps `hjkl` keys to the movement of the cursor.
 Each key stands for **Left**, **Down**, **Up**, **Right** respectively.

-**Vim**'s way is for efficiency.
+**Vim**'s way is used to increase efficiency.
 With the mapping, you can keep your fingers on the middle row white navigating the contents of files.
-You will love it once you get used to.
+You will love it once you get used to it.

-But it's a bad **mapping** from a design perspective.
+However, it is bad **mapping** from a design perspective.
 It's not natural.
 It's one of the reasons why people feel frustrated when they try to use the editor.

 Conversely, most  games have `wasd` mapping for the player character's movement.
-It's very natural because the way of keys arranged exactly stands for the direction of the movement.
+It's very natural because the way the keys are arranged signifies the exact the direction of the movement.

 > `hjkl` *NOT* naturally **mapped** to the movement of *cursor*.
 > `wasd` naturally **mapped** to the movement of a *character*.

 **Mapping** alleviates the complexity of controls.
 But a great mapping alone can't do much.
-The more complex the device is, the harder we control.
+The more complex the device is, the harder we control it.
 We need **feedback** to understand how it works.

-If you have used *iPod Shuffle*, you may have feels what I mean.
+If you have used an *iPod Shuffle*, you may have a feeling for what I mean.
-It intentionally removed display, which causes lack of **feedback**.
+It intentionally removed the display, which causes a lack of **feedback**.
 Although it has a relatively great **mapping**, it's hard to understand because the blinking lamp is the only feedback.

-**Feedback** plays an important role in understanding.
+**Feedback** plays an important role in understanding something.
-When people made a mistake and were notified at an appropriate moment, they learn.
+When people made mistakes and are notified at an appropriate moment, they learn.
-**Feedback** enhances understanding of the product.
+**Feedback** enhances the understanding of a product.

 The amount of **feedback** should be adequate.
-Poor **feedback** makes people frustrated.
+Poor **feedback** frustrates people.
-It makes people hard to understand what's happening.
-It's simply a root of error.
+It makes it difficult for people to understand what's happening.
+It's simply the root of error.
 Too much **feedback** is also a problem.
-It makes people annoyed.
-What's more, it makes people ignore some feedback which is important.
+It annoys people.
+Additionally, it causes people to ignore some feedback that is important.

-Let's see the programming example.
-The nature of **feedback** exactly makes sense on writing error messages.
+Let's look at the programming example.
+The nature of the **feedback** exactly makes sense when writing error messages.
 Many programming books suggest that we should not simply ignore warning messages.
-The reason is lots of warnings messages could conceal important errors.
+This is because lots of warnings messages could conceal important errors.

-Lack of detailed information is also a problem.
+A lack of detailed information is also a problem.
-What if you get a simple message `error occurred`?
+What if a simple message `error occurred`?
 You get lost.

 ## Conceptual Models